 Entre-Slam is an entrepreneurial story telling competition held in Ann Arbor.
-Storytelling is powerful.
-This was also a great way to illustrate story-telling as important to change and communicating complex ideas, including my history in organization development.
-In my situation, this was a signal to myself to enter the speaking circuit.
-I also wanted to [...]
+Storytelling is powerful – and is a key leadership tool.
+Telling my story was also a great way to illustrate storytelling as important to change and communicating complex ideas, including my history in organization development (OD).
+Explaining OD to the uninitiated is like describingContinue reading “Business Entrepreneur Storytelling at Entre-Slam with Deb”

 Theory U features concepts intended to help leaders and managers in the public and private sector break through unproductive patterns of behavior.
 This includes not listening to their staff and clients’ and producing ineffective patterns of decision making.
 Otto Sharmer’s diagrams and practices include accessible illustration on paths in listening, for example, reinforced through the book, as a key focus on the left side of the U:

 What is the place of synchronicity in how we facilitate change and transition?
 This session explored how we help ourselves, and therefore help data from the field of existence emerge.
 We’ll present Theory U, a tool, method and way of seeing and facilitating change, which invites data to emerge through shared meaning making helping co-create and sustain the change process.